North Carolina Taxpayers' Bill of Rights

 You can check the status of your individual income tax refund 24 hours a day, 7 days a week at 1-877-252-4052, or you may check the status online at https://eservices.dor.nc.gov/wheresmyrefund/SelectionServlet .

 If you need tax forms or other assistance with individual income, withholding, sales and use, or corporate income and franchise taxes, please call 1-877-252-3052.
 For privilege license general assistance, please call 1-877- 252-3052.
 For assistance with bills or notices, please call 1-877-252-3252.
 For assistance with excise tax, please call 1-877-308-9092.
 For assistance with all other taxes administered by the Department, please call 1-877-308-9103.

 You may also access the Department’s website at www.dornc.com , or you may write the Department at:

 Raleigh, NC 27602

-Recorded information on commonly asked individual income, withholding, sales and use and corporate and franchise tax questions is available 24 hours a day, 7 days a week at 1-877-252-3052.The hearing impaired with TDD service can contact Relay North Carolina at 1-800-735-2962 for assistance.
+Recorded information on commonly asked individual income, withholding, sales and use, and corporate income and franchise tax questions is also available.
+You can call the Department 24 hours a day, 7 days a week at 1-877-252-3052.The hearing impaired with TDD service can contact Relay North Carolina at 1-800-735-2962 for assistance.